Beck-Chen/diskless-testing-system/README.md

  Statement of Usage:

- 1 All the scripts are based on CentOS6 x86_64, please refer to PXE diskless system creation.txt to understand the detail inforamtion.
-Make sure yum respository is correctly configured before running these scripts.
+ 1 All the scripts are based on CentOS6 x86_64, please refer to PXE diskless system creation.txt to understand more detailed inforamtion.
+Make sure yum repository is correctly configured before running these scripts.
 Please refer to chapter 4.7 in PXE diskless system creation.txt to configure yum.

- 2 mk_srv.sh: This script is used in server side to automatically configure a PXE server. ethernet card and dhcp,tftp,nfs services will abe configured after running this script.
+ 2 mk_srv.sh: This script is used in server side to automatically configure a PXE server.
+Ethernet card and dhcp,tftp,nfs services will be configured after running this script.
 PXE menu file "default" will also be created in /pxeserver/tftp/pxelinux.cfg directory.
 Rebooting is required after the process.
 Please make sure files of ifconfig-eth0,dhcp.conf,pxe_menu_adv.conf and tftp are located in the same directory with this script.

     command     sh mk_srv.sh